 Here’s a more complete example:

-[Unit] Description="Example daemon" # Don't start until the network is available Requires=network-online.target After=network-online.target [Service] ExecStart=/usr/bin/python -u /home/myuser/bin/ez_daemon.py Restart=on-failure User=www-data Group=www-data Environment=\ PYTHONPATH=/srv/example/src/example/ \ ANSWER=42 \ "GREET=Hello systemd" # /usr, /boot and /etc are read-only ProtectSystem=full # $HOME is read only ..
+[Unit] Description="Example daemon" # Don't start until the network is available Requires=network-online.target After=network-online.target [Service] ExecStart=/usr/bin/python -u /home/myuser/bin/ez_daemon.py Restart=on-failure User=www-data Group=www-data Environment=\ PYTHONPATH=/srv/example/src/example/ \ ANSWER=42 \ "GREET=Hello systemd" # /usr, /boot and /etc are read-only ProtectSystem=full # even safer: ProtectSystem=strict # $HOME is read only ..
 ProtectHome=read-only # .. except /home/myuser/logs ReadWriteDirectories=/home/myuser/logs # /tmp is isolated from all other processes PrivateTmp=true # Minimal /dev, no physical device access PrivateDevices=true # Don't allow process to raise privileges (e.g. disable suid) NoNewPrivileges=true # No network access PrivateNetwork=true [Install] WantedBy=multi-user.target

 A particularly exciting part of systemd is the security features enabled by cgroups.
 The example script includes most of them, which you’ll want to remove as necessary.
 For example

 PrivateNetwork wouldn’t be applicable for nginx.
 Here are full details on systemd security.
+UPDATE 2018: systemd now has the even safer

 syslog.
 As a convenience Ubuntu still runs syslog, messages are available in